roweno-heijmans/roweno.academic-kickstart/content/home/papers.md

 **Work in progress**

+- Network Subsidies
+- Comparing Policies to Solve Coordination Problems, with S. Suetens
 - Carbon Prices and the Social Value of Emissions, with S. Rausch
-- Comparing Policies to Solve Coordination Problems, with S. Suetens
+- Commitment and Climate Policy, with D. Spiro
 - Sequential Global Games, with E. van Damme
-- Multiple Expectations-Based Equilibria in the EU ETS, with D. Spiro